CS 457 / 557 -- Computer Graphics Shaders

 Academic Dishonesty

 You are expected to read and understand Oregon State University's Statement of Expectations for Student Conduct, found here: https://beav.es/codeofconduct .
-If there is any parts of this document that you don't understand, ask me!
+If there are any parts of this document that you don't understand, ask me!

 Students With Disabilities